 A few weeks after beginning this blog, our church had White Bucket Sunday.
 The teaching that morning was about the early church and how the people shared everything in common.
 At the end of the teaching that morning, white buckets were placed around the stage.
 We were then asked to evaluate our lives right now.
 Did we have more money than we needed and could share with others?
 Or did we need money to help cover the bills that were piling up?
 Either way, we were instructed to come to the buckets; to put money in if we could or to take money out if that is what we needed.
 I have never experienced anything quite like that before.

 A little about me…

-I’m a stay-at-home mom to two little boys and have been married to my best friend Matt for 10 years.
+I’m a stay-at-home mom to 3 kids (two boys and a girl) and have been married to my best friend Matt for 11 years.
 We live on 6 acres in the house where my grandparents lived most of my childhood.

 With the downturn of the economy, we’ve also had to reevaluate where our money is going.
 How do we make less money stretch further so we are able to pay our bills and continue to give to others?

 Otherwise, I may have too much and disown you and say, ‘Who is the LORD?’